Joe0lsen/hungry-hare-game/README.md

 # Overview

 This is a simple game that I made to demonstrate scripting in Unity3D using C#.
+Because of the massive size of Unity projects, I have included my assets, including scripts, in this repository.
 There are scripts for controlling the player, spawning obstacles, and game-over conditions.

 Hungry Hare is a game about a rabbit looking for carrots while avoiding obstacles.
 Jump over haybales, and use them to help reach those tasty carrots.
 Avoid rabbit flytraps that want to make a meal out of you.